Updated Jan 3rd, 2022.

 What does “Integration” mean?

 That is a good question.
-What I mean by integration is deploying (which in the context of znx is the equivalent to installing) and managing (upgrade, downgrade, etc.) a znx-compatible ISO image to an existing Linux partition without removing it by reusing the existing root partition and the process is pretty straightforward.
+What I mean by integration is deploying (which in the context of znx is equivalent to installing) and managing (upgrade, downgrade, etc.) a znx-compatible ISO image to an existing Linux partition without removing it by reusing the existing root partition and the process is pretty straightforward.

-So, with the premise in mind, what do you do?.
+So, with the premise in mind, what do you do?

-I will be using Virtualbox for clarity, but none of the steps below are specific to Virtualbox.
+I will be using Virtualbox for clarity, but none of the steps below are specific to Virtualbox

 Obtaining the necessary files